 'Wait, captain.
 That statue made mince of the monster; if Steven goes in there, it'll do the same to him.'

-'There's nothing for it, Mr. Ferrer.
-Either Georgeson gets the gun, or Cedric will have his head.
+'There's nothing for it, Mr. Farrer.
+Either Georgeson gets the weapon, or Cedric will have his head.
 Military rules.
 Best get started, private.'

 Now that there was time to think, Steven's life did flash before his eyes.
 It was short, and had too many goats in it for his liking.
 The statue had returned to its original stance by this time, but now it faced the pirates and barbarians, silently challenging them.
 Steven took a deep breath, and lifted his foot to mount the steps.

 He did not end up dead, of course.
-Instead, a white strap snapped onto the weapon and snatched it back into the waiting hands of Dead Flounder (pirates- don't ask).
+Instead, a white strap snapped onto the weapon and snatched it back into the waiting hands of Dead Flounder (pirate names- don't ask).

-The pirate smiled in a missing-toothed way that was somewhat attractive, at least to a young man who had spent most of his life in a town populated entirely by his impoverished and dirty extended family.
-If only she didn't wear so many knives, Steven would' still be terrified and feel like an idiot, most likely.
+The pirate smiled in a missing-toothed way that was somewhat attractive, at least to a young man who had spent most of his life in a town populated entirely by his impoverished extended family.
+If only she didn't wear so many knives... then Steven would still be terrified and feel like an idiot, most likely.

 'I just think a man's life is worth more than a weapon, whatever your regulations say.'

-She returned the rifle, re-fastened her bandolier, and fell in as the party of five continued through the Falmore wilderness.
+She returned the crossbow, re-fastened her bandolier, and fell in as the party of five continued through the Falmor wilderness.